-To consider the history of DC Velo Limited, one must take into account a band of brothers sharing a common bond; a desire and love for racing their bikes.
-It was through that same passion, in 1993, ten young men came together in the living room of one of the founding members, Matt Galvez, and laid the foundation for a course of action that would create the identity of the team that we have today.
+To consider the history of DC Velo Limited, one must take into account a group of good friends sharing a common bond; a love for racing their bikes.
+It was through that same passion, in 1993, ten friends came together in the living room of one of the founding members, Matt Galvez, and laid the foundation for the team that we have today.

 Prior to their initial meeting, the team operated as the Century Bicycle Racing Club.
 The 7am Saturday morning rides starting in front of Century Bikes on Bonifant Street in Silver Spring, Md. was the launching point for the team.
 The rides were very spirited to say the least.
 It was rumored that a dual athlete named Randy, riding a Tomassini, always kept the pace high and showed no mercy on his fellow comrades.
 Another guy that animated the Saturday ride was Shawn Fenty, who also raced for Century Bicycles at the time.
 During the early days, one of the requirements of a bike racer was to build your own wheels.
 Therefore, it was common to see the guys literally sitting on the shop floor learning the art of wheel building at the feet of Super Mechanic, Russell Fenty, Shawn's cousin.